codeforamerica/form-flow/README.md

 The Yes or No input has an optional but recommended `ariaDescribe` parameter which takes the string value of the HTML ID of the element that describes the input.
-Most often this is `header` which is the ID of page headers in the form-flow library.
+Most often this is `header` which is the default
+ID of page headers in the form-flow library.

 A convenience live template for yes or no inputs is provided through `cfa:inputYesOrNo`.